 Meloxicam Withdrawal Medications

 There are no specific safety concerns about withdrawing from meloxicam, such as there are with alcohol withdrawal, so there is no direct requirement to use any withdrawal medication.
 However, to prevent the return of the pain or inflammation that the meloxicam was suppressing, a health care provider may want to prescribe another treatment to help with the symptoms.
-Other treatment could be other inflammation-suppressing medications (such as prednisone, other NSAIDs, or anti-rheumatics), pain medication (such as other NSAIDs, or acetaminophen) or physical anti-inflammatory and pain treatments (such as physical therapy, acupuncture, ice, elevation, compression and rest).
+Other treatments could be other inflammation-suppressing medications (such as prednisone, other NSAIDs, or anti-rheumatics), pain medication (such as other NSAIDs, or acetaminophen) or physical anti-inflammatory and pain treatments (such as physical therapy, acupuncture, ice, elevation, compression and rest).

 Meloxicam Withdrawal Deaths

 Although meloxicam itself can cause side effects that are potentially fatal (such as bleeding in the stomach, or kidney problems), meloxicam withdrawal itself is not known to carry a risk of death.
 As such, withdrawing from the medication can be done safely at home, without any tapering.
 However, discussing the discontinuation of any drug with a healthcare provider is necessary.
 A physician may advise the use of another medication to ease the unmasking of any symptoms that the meloxicam may have been managing.